 Support: Being there in the hard times

 Philosopher Aristotle reminds us of the importance of cultivating true friendships: “in poverty as well as in other misfortunes, people suppose that friends are their only refuge”.

 I don’t think you get to choose when or when not to be a friend.
 I don’t think you can pick the most convenient times and back out when the going gets tough.

 Frankly, being let down by a friend sucks.
 It hurts.
 Especially when you’re in a tough spot and in need of someone to talk to, or a shoulder to cry on.
-It’s important to remember that behaviour is how people feel about themselves - not you.
+It’s important to remember that behavior is how people feel about themselves - not you.